Assessment at Baruch

 Office of Assessment, Accreditation, and Institutional Effectiveness

-The Office does so by providing leadership, consultation, collaboration, support, and training on strategic and operational planning, assessment of student learning and development, assessment of teaching, assessment of administrative and educational support units, institutional effectiveness, and resource allocation.
-Such capacity-building efforts ensure the sustainability of compliance with the Middle States Standards for Accreditation and Requirements of Affiliation, as well as focusing the direction of institutional efforts on the Baruch College mission and goals.
+The Office also facilitates organizational compliance with the Middle States Standards for Accreditation and Requirements of Affiliation, as well as the systematic organization of institutional efforts on attainment ofthe Baruch College mission and goals.

 The Baruch College Learning Collaborative: A framework for institutional effectiveness